You are here

 - Positive impact on the health status of the community through service.

-Also in accordance with the mission of the College, educational experiences in the MLS program reflect the importance of a strong general educational foundation and include opportunities for critical thinking, use of technology, effective communication skills and the ability to work effectively with others.
+In accordance with the mission of the Baptist College, educational experiences in the MLS program reflect the importance of a strong general educational foundation and include opportunities for critical thinking, use of technology, effective communication, skills, and the ability to work effectively with others.

 - Maintain a nationally accredited program in medical laboratory science.